 2. USyd must centralise information relating to student carers onto a single web page.

 Student carers have limited time, and sorting through convoluted information across disparate pages adds an additional burden.
-This webpage should include, at a minimum: a clear definition of what counts as care responsibilities (as outline above), what ongoing support the university can offer students (both academically and through CAPS), and what support the university can offer if you suddenly find yourself in a position of care taking (importantly, this should mention the opportunity to discontinue without failure after the census date owing to exceptional circumstances).
+This webpage should include, at a minimum: a clear definition of what counts as care responsibilities (as outlined above), what ongoing support the university can offer students (both academically and through CAPS), and what support the university can offer if you suddenly find yourself in a position of care taking (importantly, this should mention the opportunity to discontinue without failure after the census date owing to exceptional circumstances).

 Both the University of Technology Sydney and Western Sydney University have clearly accessible and easily understandable pages directed at student carers if USyd management would like a place to begin.